niravnmore/phpoverviewtut/overviewHTML.md

 ## Basic HTML Tags

+**What is HTML?**

-HTML stands for HyperText Markup Language.
-It is the standard language used to create and structure content on the web.
+- HTML stands for Hyper Text Markup Language.
+- It is the standard language used to create and structure content on the web document or web page.

-HTML is a markup language, not a programming language, meaning it annotates text to define how it is structured and displayed by web browsers.
+- HTML is a markup language, not a programming language, meaning it annotates text to define how it is structured and displayed by web browsers.
-It forms the building blocks of all websites and is complemented by CSS for style and JavaScript for interactivity.
+- It forms the building blocks of all websites and is complemented by CSS for style and JavaScript for interactivity.
+- HTML consist of elements by which the web content can be structured.

+**Why to use HTML**

+- HTML is standard markup language for creating web document / webpages.
+- HTML describes the structure of a webpage document.

+**How to use HTML**

+- HTML consists of series of elements with the help of which a content can be described.
+- HTML elements are understood by browsers and tell them how to display the content.
+- HTML element label pieces of content

 ```html
 <!DOCTYPE html>